 Altogether, social enterprises and social innovations are called upon as a response to the huge challenges that society is facing.
 The discourse of social innovation articulates that businesses incorporate a strong desire to enact social change in ways that are rapid and novel – in contrast to the old system, where such qualities are lacking.
 From the angle of WPR, this framing of the ‘problem’ places the hope and responsibility for the future in the hands of social innovation, to be exerted by social enterprises and entrepreneurs (for similar results see Scott-Smith, 2016; Häikö et al., 2017; Martinelli, 2012).

 This analysis shows that the articulation of societal challenges in the discourse of social innovation constitutes a vague threat to society.
 This threat, however vague, functions as a reminder of the vanishing good old days, the theft of a utopian Sweden as we know it, with its well-functioning welfare model, if we do not engage in social innovation.
-This is intriguing, because there is overwhelming support for the claim that many of the current challenges facing society can be understood as being the direct or indirect results of previous innovations, such as financial innovation or innovations with a negative impact on CO₂ emissions (Sveiby, Gripenberg and Segercrantz, 2012, p.254).
+This is intriguing, because there is overwhelming support for the claim that many of the current challenges facing society can be understood as being the direct or indirect results of previous innovations, such as financial innovation or innovations which increase CO₂ emissions (Sveiby et al., 2012, p.254).

 Concluding discussion

-The Strategy focuses on providing an optimised milieu within which social enterprises and entrepreneurs can provide solutions.
+The Strategy focuses on providing an optimized milieu within which social enterprises and entrepreneurs can provide solutions.
 The Strategy begins with an understanding that social enterprises cannot survive within the confines of the free market, and that this needs to be rectified.
 The setting up of incubators, the allocation of special funding, the dispersion of knowledge, new systems of measurement and new venues all have to be invented in order to level the playing field between regular business and social enterprises.
-Not only is there a lack of logic here, but the promotion of enterprises and entrepreneurs to provide solutions by social innovation may hinder critique of such further marketisation because innovation is understood as ‘always good’ (Fougère and Harding, 2012).
+Not only is there a lack of logic here, but the promotion of enterprises and entrepreneurs to provide solutions by social innovation may hinder critique of such further marketization because innovation is understood as ‘always good’ (Fougère and Harding, 2012).
 Furthermore, social innovation is underpinned by connotations of the new and the modern.
 In fact, innovation has been argued to be a distinction of a modern nation.
 Because being innovative is associated with being advanced, innovation becomes a way for Western countries to distance themselves from, and produce a self-image that contrasts with, supposedly backward or primitive countries (Fougère and Harding, 2012, pp.33–4).

 The discourse of social innovation also builds upon an articulation of businesses’ strong desire for social change, producing an idea that commercial enterprises have an altruistic agency and simultaneously producing an understanding of a public sector that lacks such qualities.
 The responsibility for the many challenges that society faces is put in the hands of social innovation, to be performed by social enterprises and entrepreneurs.
 However, the discourse of social innovation needs to be nurtured with new knowledge, best practice and ways to measure its value if it is to be intelligible within a capitalist system.